 CAFL Trial Panel Certification Requirements

 Admission onto the CAFL trial panel is by application only and requires satisfactory completion of a 7-day training program combining substantive law and trial skills.
 Thereafter, attorneys must work with a mentor assigned by the CAFL program.
-Additional support is provided by Regional Coordinators and Resource Attorneys.
+Additional support is provided by Resource Attorneys.

 Once certified for the trial panel, attorneys must maintain certification through the annual completion of 8 hours approved continuing legal education on a fiscal year basis.
 The fiscal year begins on July 1 and concludes on June 30.
 Newly certified trial panel attorneys are expected to satisfy the continuing education requirement in the fiscal year subsequent to the year certification was received.